Eonta: Background

 Eonta was composed in response to a commission from the Domaine Musical in Paris.
 Xenakis recalled that the initial concept came to him while he was sitting in a boat at Tanglewood: "We were surrounded by a forest and I stroked the water with my hand.
 It was then that I first thought of the instruments to be used in Eonta."
 (In his notes, he wrote: "Reflection in water.
 Water is the piano.")
 The bulk of the composition was written in Berlin, where Xenakis was living thanks to a scholarship from the Ford Foundation, during 1963–64, although some of the music, such as the opening piano solo, were composed with the aid of an IBM 7090 computer located at the Place Vendôme in Paris.
-(Xenakis had persuaded IBM France to allow him to run implementations of his stochastic algorithms, written in Fortan and previously used in the composition of works such as Achorripsis, on their computer.)
+(Xenakis had persuaded IBM France to allow him to run implementations of his stochastic algorithms, written in Fortran and previously used in the composition of works such as Achorripsis, on their computer.)

 According to Xenakis, Eonta, the title of which means "beings," the present participle of the Greek verb "to be," was composed in homage to Parmenides, who "realized the ontological essence of existence, of 'to be', and felt that existence couldn't consist of one instance only."
 The composer recalled: "As far as Eonta is concerned, the piece changes, of course, but is based on something constant."